Disorder-driven magnetic duality in the spin-$\frac{1}{2}$ system ktenasite, Cu$_\text{2.7}$Zn$_\text{2.3}$(SO$_\text{4}$)$_\text{2}$(OH)$_\text{6}\cdot$6H$_\text{2}$O: Crystal Structure

 \section{Crystal Structure}

 The crystal structure of synthetic ktenasite was determined using neutron powder diffraction, x-ray powder diffraction, and single-crystal x-ray diffraction.
 The Rietveld-refined crystal structure from D2B neutron data at 10\,K is shown in Fig.~\ref{Crystal_Structure}(a).
 Refinement confirms that the compound crystallizes in monoclinic symmetry with space group $P2_1/c$ (no.\,14), consistent with earlier single-crystal x-ray studies on the natural mineral form~\cite{Mellini1978}.
 However, our refinement benefits from neutron diffraction data and low-temperature measurements, allowing for more accurate determination of proton positions and subtle structural details not accessible in the 1978 dataset.
 The Rietveld fits to the powder neutron and x-ray diffraction patterns are presented in Fig.~\ref{XRD_NPD}.
 In addition to the dominant ktenasite phase, the refinement also reveals a minor impurity phase (2.42\,wt.\%) of unreacted CuO.
 Given its small quantity and that it is a commensurate antiferromagnet below 213\,K\,\cite{Forsyth1988}, this impurity is unlikely to significantly affect our determination of the intrinsic magnetic properties of ktenasite at low temperature.
+The crystal structure refinement based on XtremeD data at 11\,K is provided in the Supplemental Material, see Appendix~\ref{supp}.
 The single-crystal refinement result at 180\,K is shown in Fig.~\ref{SCXRD}, with the inset displaying several sub-millimeter-sized crystals.
-The refined structural parameters and goodness-of-fit indicators are summarized in Appendix~\ref{appA}, and the corresponding Crystallographic Information Files (CIFs) are available in the ancillary files online, see~\ref{appA}.
+The refined structural parameters and goodness-of-fit indicators are summarized in Appendix~\ref{appA}, and the corresponding Crystallographic Information Files (CIFs) are available in the ancillary files online.